ronikobrosly/causal-curve/docs/index.rst

    :caption: Contents:

-**causal-curve** is a Python package dedicated with tools to perform causal inference using observational data when the treatment of interest is continuous.
+**causal-curve** is a Python package with tools to perform causal inference using observational data when the treatment of interest is continuous.